Using the AWS-CLI to set instance

 In the OmniOS, I create a UFS file system.
 The OmniOS also support ZFS, but the creation of ZFS is more complecate than UFS.

-.
-It could caculate the properly parameters then transfer to mkfs
+Using the command newfs. newfs is a friendly front-end command of mkfs.
+It could caculate the properly parameters then transfer to mkfs to run.

 1 | root@ip-10-152-178-106.ec2.internal:/root# format |